Kjarr/wp-bootstrap4-widgets/README.md

 # wp-bootstrap-widgets
-Widgets for WordPress based on Bootstrap3
+Widgets for WordPress based on Bootstrap 4